-When Redshift first published this article back in 2015, Airbus was embarking on a new endeavor to redesign elements of the A320 and set up a more sustainable fleet—with the ultimate goal of halving its greenhouse-gas emissions by 2050.
+When Design & Make with Autodesk first published this article back in 2015, Airbus was embarking on a new endeavor to redesign elements of the A320 and set up a more sustainable fleet—with the ultimate goal of halving its greenhouse-gas emissions by 2050.
 Airbus identified the partition that supports crew jump seats as one part ripe for reimagination.

 Thanks to generative-design technology, that initial R&D produced a 45% lighter partition, to be fabricated using metal additive manufacturing.
 Unfortunately, with the economic promise of metal additive yet to materialize, the bionic partition didn’t make it into production.
 But generative-design technology continued to advance, adding new capabilities for more traditional manufacturing processes.